HGGM-LIM/jclustering/README.md

 file `commons-math3-3.0/commons-math3-3.0.jar` to the `plugins/jars` folder of your ImageJ installation.

+The fastICA library is also needed, and also needs to be place in the `plugins/jars` directory.
+It can be downloaded [from its main page](http://sourceforge.net/projects/fastica/).

 The minimum ImageJ version needed for jClustering to run is 1.46r.
 Minimum Java version is JRE 6.
 This plugin does not work yet with ImageJ2, though it might be adapted to work with it once it exits beta stage.